-1. The cul-de-sac length exceeds the maximum allowed without a waiver by 345 feet.
+- 1. The cul-de-sac length exceeds the maximum allowed without a waiver by 345 feet.
 This is listed as a waiver.

-2. A sidewalk is provided on the proposed street, but there are no sidewalks in Pearson Drive.
+No response required - 2.
+A sidewalk is provided on the proposed street, but there are no sidewalks in Pearson Drive.
 The board may want the engineer to address whether a sidewalk could be constructed along Pearson Drive.

-3. As mentioned previously, each unit has a sliding door on the back of the house, likely leading to a deck and/or patio.
+Sidewalks will only be provided in the new development. - 3.
+As mentioned previously, each unit has a sliding door on the back of the house, likely leading to a deck and/or patio.
 These should be depicted on the plans, and accounted for in the proposed grading.

-4. The project has not addressed what LID alternatives were considered for the site.
+Decks and stairs have been added to the plans - 4.
+The project has not addressed what LID alternatives were considered for the site.
+LID alternatives have not been considered.